benthestatistician/PISE/index.md

 >- $\bar{x}_t$s and $\bar{x}_c$s not too far apart, but PS matching brought them closer.
 >- Figure shows PS we matched on - the $X\hat{\beta}$ from a logistic regression (Cerda et al 2012, _Am J Epi_).
 >- Region of strict overlap contains only 6/25 $t$s and 4/23 $c$s!
->- Yet Cerda et al full-matched all 48 neighborhoods.
+>- Yet Cerda et al matched all 48 neighborhoods.
+(Using "full matching", which permits many-to-one matches.)

 *** =right